 With 226 total points, 'Rock 'n' Roll Kids' has the most points out of all the Irish entries to ever complete at Eurovision.
 The duo won by 60 points beating Poland’s debut entry ‘To tie ja!’ by Edyta Górniak, Poland’s most successful Eurovision song to date.

 When it came to the charts, 'Rock 'n' Roll Kids’ was most successful in the Irish singles chart, peaking at No. 2.

 1. Katrina and the Waves - 'Love Shine a Light' (United Kingdom 1997)

 1st place - 227 points out of 288 (78.8%)

 1997 was the United Kingdom’s year!

-Most recently, 'Love shine a light’ was sung by all the contestants of the 2020 Eurovision Song Contest (except for Belgium's Hooverphonics), in a replacement show ‘Eurovision: Europe Shine a Light’ due to the cancellation of the 2020 Contest because of the Covid-19 pandemic.
+Most recently, 'Love Shine a Light’ was sung by all the contestants of the 2020 Eurovision Song Contest (except for Belgium's Hooverphonic), in a replacement show ‘Eurovision: Europe Shine a Light’ due to the cancellation of the 2020 Contest because of the Covid-19 pandemic.

 What about 'Nocturne'?